denten-books/plain-text/main.md

 perseveres through the loss or sale of individual art works.

 These conundrums reveal a problem in the very formulation of the question: What *is* digital representation?
-Under examination, the properties related to the digital-analog distinction cease constituting an ontological category.
+Under examination, properties related to the digital-analog distinction cease constituting an ontological category.
 Rather than a state of being, they indicate a systematic imposition of structure.
 The more appropriate question then is: What *makes* for digital representation?